 Examine the fake bag for the use of cheap plastic zippers instead of sturdy metal YKK zippers.
 If the handbag’s clasps are hard to fasten, the bag is fake.

 (For more Gucci zipper intel, check the bottom of the post for more pictures of the top and inside of a Gucci Boston Bag.)

-Every Gucci bag or Gucci Backpack is constructed from the finest materials–leathers, suedes, patent leather, and canvas.
+Every real Gucci handbag, purse, or backpack is constructed from the finest materials: leathers, suedes, patent leather, and canvas.

 The inside lining of a bag is a good indicator of overall quality.
 If you see a purse lined in plastic-looking or wrinkly fabric that bunches at the seams, it is not a Gucci product.

 Real Gucci products are sold with two types of dust bags.

 The dust bag will have the double G logo or have the name “Gucci” written in gold lettering across the front of the bag.

 If the bag is wrapped in plastic, it is not authentic.